greenwoodad/iconcheck/README.md

  `-t, --trim (default y)`                   Set to 'n' to skip trimming IconDriverDebug.Instrument.full

+The default values of these flags (as well as `SendmailPath`) can be set at the top of the main script.

 To run this as a cron job, make an entry in your crontab like this: